 The State of Cetaceans

-In June 2024, we published our 7th State of Cetaceans report.
+In September 2025, we published our 8th State of Cetaceans report.

 With our surveys expanding globally, we are gaining even greater insight about marine mammal populations in more diverse and remote parts of the ocean.
-Our work on ship strikes and wider threats to cetaceans and their habitats has moved onto an international stage, and so our report now reflects this increasing global dimension to our work.
+Our work on vessel strikes and wider threats to cetaceans and their habitats has moved onto an international stage, and so our report now reflects this increasing global dimension to our work.

-The State of Cetaceans 2024
+The State of Cetaceans 2025

 Report Overview